Note: This is another installment in my ongoing Amazon Fundamentals series. -JD

-MAP agreements allow for multiple sellers to share the This refers to the situation where a sel...
-More with less risk of being undercut.
+MAP agreements allow for multiple sellers to share the Buy Box with less risk of being undercut.
 However, you must be vigilant and watch out for other sellers who don’t abide by the MAP!
 In this case, it’s your responsibility to report these unscrupulous MAP violators to your sales rep!
 Violating a MAP can result in suspension or cancellation of wholesale pricing.

 MAP agreements can feel restrictive at times as you don’t have the ability to compete on price.
 However, there are ways you can help yourself.
 If it is allowed by your agreement, create product bundles.
 These can reduce your direct competition and allow you to offer combinations of products that appeal to your customers.